'I just wondered if it hurt her' – Life for Japanese Mothers of Half-Black Children | Tokyo Weekender

 Richardson, when in San Francisco with her family, began to worry about her husband Paul coming home late.
 “I knew something could happen to him just because he’s black.
 That started to affect me more and more when all of this news of police brutality started to get into our life and the information just kept coming and coming.
 And that started to affect him emotionally,” she said.

-Five years into living in the small town of Handai, where the locals don’t see many black people, Richardson said that people started to get used to seeing him around.
+Five years into living in the small town of Handa, where the locals don’t see many Black people, Richardson said that people started to get used to seeing him around.
 November will make their 20th wedding anniversary.
 Richardson said that Maya and Paul will be happy here, but connecting to similar families is necessary.

 “What do you think?”
 I asked Haruki.
 “I don’t think so.
 You have to try ten times harder than Japanese people to fit in.
 Even if you do that, they will still treat you as an outsider,” she said.
 We’ve been married for nine years.